amorphic/amorphic.github.io/james_stewart_cv.md

 ### [Beam.tv][beamtv]/[The Mill][the_mill] - London, United Kingdom
 __Systems Manager__ <br> _03/2005 - 06/2009_

-:   Senior Systems Administration role responsible for junior sysadmin and all operational aspects of the Beam.tv web site across 3 data centres.
+:   Senior Systems Administration role.
+Responsible for junior sysadmin and all operational aspects of a video-sharing SaaS used by the advertising industry and hosted across 3 internationally-distributed data centres.

-    * Installed and supported CentOS 5.x servers running Apache 2.x and load balanced with LVS to serve >10k unique visitors and >1 million hits/day.
-    * Rolled out New York co-location based on Squid reverse proxies and Citrix WANScaler network accelerators reducing download times for US customers by >50%.
-    * Implemented monitoring using Nagios, Cacti and Zenoss.
-    * Managed capex/opex budgets and reporting to senior staff.

 ---